romanz/electrs/README.md

 of free space available for the initial (non-compacted) indexing process.
 Creating the indexes should take a few hours on a beefy machine with SSD.

-For personal low-volume use, the storage requirements can be reduced with `--light` (see below under CLI options).

 To deploy with Docker, follow the [instructions here](https://github.com/Blockstream/esplora#how-to-build-the-docker-image).

 ### Notable changes from Electrs: